kpounot/NAMDAnalyzer/README.rst

 Options:

+- -s --stride
-- -s stride -> use to skip frames when loading a .dcd file.
+    use to skip frames when loading a .dcd file.
 For instance if "-s 5" is provided, only the frames that are multiples of 5 will be loaded.

 Usage: